 The XXXX College of Health Science at XXXX University is my first choice for earning the Master’s Degree in Nursing primarily because of its creative curriculum, organization, and inspiring mission.
 Your curriculum resonates with me on many levels.
 I feel most confident that my time spent volunteering with Urgent Care at XXXX Community Center and the long hours I spent fully immersed in research as an undergraduate student will help me hit the ground running and excel in your program.

-My parents are both immigrants to the USA from Cambodia; therefore, I speak Khmer as well as English and I think my finest moments while serving at our hospital have been when I meet a Cambodian patient and sometimes their families as well.
-Our eyes light up and we immediately feel most at home sharing and communicating about everything with great joy at the fact that we find ourselves speaking the same mother language.
-This helps the process; and in some circumstances could even save a life.
-Thus, I look forward to a lifetime of service as the Cambodian nurse and ‘Khmer-speaker’ on call at my hospital.
+My parents are immigrants to the USA from Cambodia; therefore, I speak Khmer and English.
+While serving at our hospital, my finest moments have been when I meet Cambodian patients and sometimes their families.
+Our eyes light up, and we immediately feel most at home sharing and communicating about everything with great joy because we find ourselves speaking the same mother language.
+This helps the process and could even save a life in some circumstances.
+Thus, I look forward to a lifetime of service as the Cambodian nurse and ‘Khmer speaker’ on call at my hospital.

 I thank you for considering my application to Nursing at XXXX.